Don't Be the Dealer

 A designated AP&P agent will then screen the individual referred to see if they meet eligibility criteria for the D.O.R.A. program, using the Level of Service-Risk, Need, Responsivity (LS/RNR).
 Individuals who are sex offenders, have INS or U.S. Marshall holds, committed to prison, are currently in another substance abuse treatment program, or are parolees will be deemed ineligible for D.O.R.A.

-If the individual's LS-RNR score falls within the range of 15 to 43 and the individual indicates the use of drugs or alcohol, the individual will be referred immediately to the Utah County Division of Substance Abuse for a substance abuse evaluation through the D.O.R.A. program.
+If the individual's LS-RNR score falls within the range of 15 to 43 and the individual indicates the use of drugs or alcohol, the individual will be referred immediately to the Utah County Department of Drug and Alcohol Prevention and Treatment for a substance abuse evaluation through the D.O.R.A. program.

 The D.O.R.A. program staff will then assess the individual and send the recommendation to AP&P who will then send it to the sentencing Judge as a part of the pre-sentence report and then they can be referred back to the D.O.R.A. program by their Judge.